nasa/ziggy/doc/user-manual/configuring-pipeline.md

         # that are to be used in this process, as well as model names and
         # parameters.
 All files are in the working directory.
         inputs = hdf5_module_interface.read_file("permuter-inputs.h5")
-        data_file = inputs.dataFilenames
+        data_file = inputs['dataFilenames']
-        parameters = inputs.moduleParameters.Algorithm_Parameters
+        parameters = inputs['moduleParameters']['Algorithm_Parameters']
-        models = inputs.modelFilenames
+        models = inputs['modelFilenames']
 ```

-The main thing of interest here is that the HDF5 file with the inputs information is opened and read.
+The main thing of interest here is that the HDF5 file with the inputs information is opened and read into a dictionary.
 The file name will always be the module name followed by `-inputs-0.h5`.
-The data object that's read from that file provides the data file names as a Python list in the `.filenames` field; all the module parameters in the `.moduleParameters` field; and the names of the models as a Python list in the `.modelFilenames` field.
+The dictionary that's read from that file provides the data file names as a Python list in the `filenames` entry; all the module parameters in the `moduleParameters` entry; and the names of the models as a Python list in the `modelFilenames` entry.
 Note that, as described in [the article on parameter sets](module-parameters.md), the module parameter set named `Algorithm Parameters` in the parameters XML file is renamed to `Algorithm_Parameters` here.

 Next: